Стратегии на образователната и научната политика

 In recent years, global productivity has plateaued, even as technological advancements and investments in innovation have surged.
 This disconnect between technological progress and productivity growth is a perplexing puzzle of our time, akin to the unexplained global recession that occurred a few years ago.
 Productivity is the most crucial determinant of long-term growth and rising living standards, so its lack, if it continues through Industry 5.0, will result in less growth and lower productivity (Schwab 2021).

 The disconnect between the expectation of higher productivity from technological advancements and the reality of stagnant productivity can be attributed to challenges in measuring inputs and outputs.
 Industry 5.0 innovations often introduce unique products and services with higher functionality and quality, but they are delivered in radically different markets (Gueorguiev and Kostadinova 2021).
 These products may have zero marginal cost, be highly competitive due to digital platforms, and lead to lower prices.
-Traditional statistical methods may struggle to capture the true value increase because consumer surplus isn't reected in sales or profits (Crugman 2020).
+Traditional statistical methods may struggle to capture the true value increase because consumer surplus isn't reflected in sales or profits (Crugman 2020).

 The combination of structural factors like over-indebtedness and ageing populations, along with systemic factors like the rise of platform-based on-demand economies and the declining importance of marginal costs, necessitates a rethinking of economic principles.
 Industry 5.0 offers the potential to boost economic growth and address some of the world's most pressing challenges.
 However, it's crucial to acknowledge and manage the negative impacts that productivity can have, especially on inequality, employment, and the labour market.
 Issues such as impacts on developing economies, employment, labour replacement, examples of occupations that are the most (telemarketers, tax return preparers, insurance appraisers, referees, sports referees, court clerks; waiters; real estate brokers, those working in agriculture, secretaries – except legal and medical; couriers) or the least susceptible to automation (social workers in mental health and addictions, choreographers, doctors and surgeons, psychologists, computer systems analysts, anthropologists and archaeologists, ships engineers and mechanics, sales managers, CEOs) and the impact on skills is really critical to the development of human capital, which places the requirement to develop social and creative skills, and in particular – decisionmaking in a situation of uncertainty and the development of new ideas.

-Impact on education and qualications
+Impact on education and qualifications

 In the near future, low-risk jobs in terms of automation will likely be those that require social and creative skills, especially decision-making under uncertainty and innovation.
 However, this may not last long (Schwab 2021).

-One of the most creative professions – writing – and the emergence of automatically generated narration – can serve as an example.
+One of the most creative professions – writing and the emergence of automatically generated narration – can serve as an example.
 Sophisticated algorithms can create meaningful text in any style suitable for a specific audience.
 The content sounds so human, according to a New York Times survey, that it is impossible to tell between two similar works which are written by a human and which are the product of a robot (Lee 2023).
 Technology is advancing so quickly that Christian Hammond, co-founder of Narrative Science (a company specialising in automated text generation), predicts that by the middle of the third decade of the 21st century, 90% of news stories could be created by an algorithm, without any human intervention (except for the design of the algorithm itself, of course).
 In such a rapidly evolving work environment, the ability to anticipate future employment trends and the knowledge and skills needed to adapt becomes increasingly essential for all stakeholders (Manjoo 2018).

 The impact of AI on jobs and skills will vary across industries and regions.
 A recent survey by the World Economic Forum found that HR directors in major companies predict a growing demand for complex problem-solving, social skills, and systems knowledge by 2025.
 These skills will be more valuable than physical abilities or content-based skills (WEForum 2023).
 According to Klaus Schwab, the next 5 years are a critical period of transition.
 The overall employment forecast does not change, but there is a significant increase in unemployment within various industries and an increase in the required skills in most occupations (cognitive abilities, skills related to systems, complex problem solving, content-related skills, resource management skills).
 While most occupations are expected to see a slight increase in wages and a better work-life balance, job security is forecast to worsen in half of the industries surveyed.
 It is also becoming clear that women and men will be affected differently, potentially exacerbating gender inequality (Schwab 2021).